 The partner MC system MC service user database will be configured with templates which are to be applied to the user profiles for migrating MC service users, and will provide these templates to the partner MC system configuration management server.
 There may be one template per MC system with which the partner MC system has agreements to support migrating MC users, or multiple templates for visitors from the same MC system, e.g. based on the organizations of the MC users.
 To support multiple templates for migrating MC service users from the same MC system, the partner MC system must be able to derive an organizational structure from the MC service ID of the visiting MC user.
 The partner MC system configuration management server will combine the user profile(s) from the primary MC system of the migrating MC user with the appropriate template to produce the user profile(s) that will be used by the MC user while migrating.
 The combined user profile(s) will be sent to the MC service user database.

-Following service authorization with the partner MC service server, the MC service client requests and is provided with the MC service user profile(s) for use in that partner MC system during migrated service from the partner MC system configuration management server.
+Following service authorization with the partner MC service server, the configuration management client requests and is provided with the MC service user profile(s) for use in that partner MC system during migrated service from the partner MC system configuration management server.

-NOTE 3: A mechanism may be needed whereby the MC service client can verify that MC service user profiles are valid for use on the currently serving MC system.
+NOTE 6: A mechanism may be needed whereby the configuration management client can verify that MC service user profiles are valid for use on the currently serving MC system.

 The template applied in the partner MC system to modify the user profile received from the primary MC system of the MC user may include modifications such as:

-- Restriction for access to certain MC service groups
+- Restriction for access to certain MC service groups;

-- Addition of further MC service groups provisioned with the partner MC system for specific operational functions such as mutual aid
+- Addition of further MC service groups provisioned with the partner MC system for specific operational functions such as mutual aid;

-- Modification or replacement of configured user priority with an appropriate priority for use within the partner MC system.
+- Modification or replacement of configured user priority with an appropriate priority for use within the partner MC system;

-- Restriction of use of certain functions based on security policy, e.g. authorisation to obtain presence list, authorisation to override current talking party, authorisation to invoke enable/disable.
+- Restriction of use of certain functions based on security policy, e.g. authorisation to obtain presence list, authorisation to override current talking party, authorisation to invoke enable/disable; and

-- Limitations on geographical area of operation
+- Limitations on geographical area of operation.

 6.7.2 Impacts on existing nodes and functionality